maxrohleder/AdvancedMI/README.md

 11. Patient view changes to "Bitte in die Praxis kommen"

-### *SMS:*
->---
-> Hallo NAME,
->
-> hier findest du den digitalen Warteraum:
-> www.wartefrei.de/queues/21/number=17
->  Deine Nummer ist 17.
->
-> Wenn du bereit bist in die Praxis zu kommen, klicke auf Beitreten!
-> Bitte halte dich
-> von anderen fern, um das Infektionrisiko zu senken.
->
->
-> Deine Praxis
-> Dr. Müller
->
-> ---
+This is how the sms could look like:

 <img src="https://raw.githubusercontent.com/maxrohleder/AdvancedMI/master/SMS.jpeg" alt="alt text" width="200" height="222">

->---

-# Working points

-Here is a overview over the functions that the App should provide.

-### Minimum Viable Product (minimum feature set):
+## Minimum Viable Product

 One waiting queue per doctors office.
-The welcome page of a medical institution can be accessed with the placeID appended to the base url.
+The welcome page can be accessed with the placeID appended to the base url.
+E.g.:

+digitalwaiting.de/UK-Erlangen

 - back-end
   - functionalities: